Cash Coverage Ratio

 Cash Coverage Ratio Calculator

-Let’s look at an example of how the cash coverage ratio can provide you with some useful information when evaluating a potential investment.
+Let’s look at an example of how this powerful ratio can provide you with some useful information when evaluating a potential investment.

 In this example, we’ll examine the balance sheet of Company C, which may look like this: